 A total of 24 credit hours is required for this degree.
-It is anticipated that the degree will be completed in one academic year (two semesters), but students may take longer if they wish with the permission of the Director.
-For example, it may be possible to finish the few remaining hours in the summer following the academic year by taking summer courses either in New Orleans or one of several study-abroad programs.
+It is anticipated that the degree will be completed in one academic year (two semesters).
+Students may take longer if they wish, with the permission of the Director.
+For example, it may be possible to finish the few remaining hours in the summer following the academic year by taking summer courses either in New Orleans or one of our study-abroad programs.

 There are three specific requirements for this degree:

 Introduction to United States Law

 Offered each Fall semester

 This course is designed exclusively for students who are enrolled in the Loyola LL.M. degree program in United States Law and who have already been awarded a first degree in law from a law school outside of the United States or Canada.
 The course will introduce students to U.S. legal history and sources of law, legal education and the legal profession, the judicial system, and selected areas of substantive law.
 Throughout the course students will engage in the art of case analysis and statutory construction.

 Students receive instruction in legal research, legal analysis, and legal writing.
 Throughout the semester, students research the law relevant to hypothetical client cases, apply that law to those cases, and draft memoranda setting forth law, analysis, and predictions as to the outcome of the cases.
 Students are exposed to both library research and computer research.

 The 24 credit hours includes a writing requirement which may be fulfilled by taking a two credit hour law school seminar or a two credit hour independent legal research project under the supervision of a faculty member.
 An LL.M. student may be able to substitute the two credit hour seminar by completing a more extensive thesis under faculty supervision for up to a total of six credit hours.